-Associate Professor Christopher Seymour, MD, MSc, was appointed a council member of the International Sepsis Forum (ISF), an international collaboration formed to reduce the global burden of morbidity and mortality from sepsis.
-Dr. Seymour joins 17 other prominent international academics and sepsis opinion leaders on the ISF Council.
+Associate Professor Christopher Seymour, MD, MSc, was appointed a council member of the International Sepsis Forum (ISF) on March 1, 2018.
+ISF is an international collaboration formed to reduce the global burden of morbidity and mortality from sepsis.
+Dr. Seymour joins 17 other prominent international academics and sepsis opinion leaders on the ISF Council, which meets twice a year.
+The Council focuses exclusively on improving the management of sepsis and septic shock by developing an international consensus on the latest understanding of key scientific and clinical issues, and disseminating emerging practice guidelines to researchers, intensivists, and other critical care professionals worldwide.
 The Department of Critical Care Medicine (CCM) at the University of Pittsburgh now has two faculty members on the Council simultaneously.
 Dr. Seymour joins CCM Chair, Professor Derek Angus, MD, MPH, who is the ISF Secretary and Immediate Past Chair.

 “It is a huge honor to be invited to join the prestigious ISF Council,” said Dr. Seymour of his appointment.
 “The fact that our Department has two sitting council members is a significant sign of the respect we have achieved for the scope and caliber of sepsis research undertaken at Pitt.”

 Dr. Seymour studies new methods for beginning sepsis treatment earlier.
 He has fostered the growth of a new field: prehospital sepsis.
 By identifying important but under-appreciated epidemiology and public health burdens for sepsis, his research has led to new international criteria for sepsis as well as innovative ways to find and treat sepsis in the emergency department.
 His work will lead to improved sepsis outcomes, the underlying goal of the International Sepsis Forum.